Opposites Attract - A journey to Africa

 Black vs. White

-We all know black and white but in South Africa they has another category; coloured.
-I was confused at first seeing that African Americans were considered “coloured” at one point in history, but this was different.
-In the times of apartheid, coloureds would be treated worse than whites and better than blacks (pure African blood).
+We all know black and white but in South Africa, they have another category; colored.
+I was confused at first seeing that African Americans were considered “colored” at one point in history, but this was different.
+In the times of apartheid, coloreds would be treated worse than whites and better than blacks (pure African blood).
 It is amazing how the saying “divide and conquer” rings so true here.
 How do you separate a nation?
 You make some feel as though they are better than others.
 Then you leave them to destroy themselves.
-We met many coloured people on our travels and the matter of fact energy of them being better than one group but less than another was mind blowing.
+We met many colored people on our travels and the matter of fact energy of them being better than one group but less than another was mind-blowing.